 Ride to 12th Street BART in Oakland while waiting for MOCHA to open for some messy art time.
 MOCHA is best for 3- to 6-year olds, but toddlers are welcome.
 Open Wednesday through Saturday.

 All-day transportation extravaganza.
 Take BART to Powell Street, then cable car over the city to Fisherman’s Wharf, and THEN one of the historical MUNI streetcars around Embarcadero to the Ferry Building.
-And finally BART back home to the East Bay.
+And finally BART or ferry back home to the East Bay.
 I did this with just a daypack and no stroller when my son was four and he loved it.

 Geocaching.
 For school-age kids, I want to pick something we are actually doing together, rather than me watching them jump on a trampoline.
 Geocaching is free, and makes luring them to a new nature spot a little easier.
 Best for ages 6+ when a map might have some meaning.

 Reminiscing, for tweens.
-Yesterday my husband and son did a bike ride down memory lane, cruising by the house where he spent many of his nanny share days and stopping to look how small Totland now seems when you are 11.
+Recently, my husband and son did a bike ride down memory lane, cruising by the house where he spent many of his nanny share days and stopping to look how small Totland now seems when you are 11.
 Sometimes on a day off, we go visit our old preschool.